-GCPS has embedded the practices of the Multi-Tiered Systems of Support (MTSS) through a rigorous Response to Intervention (Rtl) approach.
-The district contracted Mike Mattos in March 2016 to provide training and consultation for embedding the MTSS approach in our schools.
+GCPS has embedded the practices of the Multi-Tiered Systems of Support (MTSS) through a rigorous Response to Intervention (RTI) approach.
+The district contracted Mike Mattos in March

+2016 to provide training and consultation for embedding the MTSS approach in our schools.
 Since then, the following practices have been embedded in the elementary school process:

 - Fully implemented RTI program with progress monitoring at the elementary level including PowerSchool logs

+- Standards and goals are entered into PowerSchool and progress monitoring is tracked and reviewed.

 - iReady- multiple diagnostic and personalized instruction data points

+- o BOY, MOY, EOY diagnostic data

+- Lesson Completion and Pass rates by Domain

+- o Lesson Tracker Data for cohort Domain Trends

 - Grade level Scope and Sequence Pacing is monitored via teacher survey

+Self reported progress on overall unit pacing

 - Identified grade level essential skills

 - Benchmark and pacing data

+- Benchmarks time stamped for pacing analysis around the county

+- Standards data review

 - Dedicated team planning

 - Scheduled PLCs

 - Math coach visits

 - School-based RTI team

 Common planning does exist in our elementary schools, but dependent upon location the team members could be distinctively different.
 Planning could be grade level, grade banded, core curriculum and/or include intervention teachers dependent upon the size of the faculty.
 Optional PLC time has been offered at several of our schools.
-This PLC time has been scheduled outside the school day and an additional stipend has been offered to teachers who attend.
-Math supervisor attends all principal PLCs in order to discuss implementation data of all core and intervention resources.
+Optional PLC time has been scheduled outside the school day and an additional stipend has been offered to teachers who attend.
+GCPS is in the process of beginning PLC training and professional development.
+GCPS has contracted with Insight as part of a needs assessment completed with MD LEADS funding.
+GCPS will begin training and resetting PLC expectations with principals during summer 2023.
+The GCPS math supervisor and math coach will also be implementing a Coaching Cycle that will include two full day visits to all 12 GCPS schools.
+One visit at the beginning of each semester for the purpose of reviewing diagnostic data, MCAP performance data, benchmark results and early formative assessment data.
+Professional development during these coaching cycle visits will include review of resources, pre-requisite skills, standards targeted on the MCAP blueprints and rubrics for quality reasoning and modeling tasks.
+The math supervisor attends all principal PLCs in order to discuss implementation data of all core and intervention resources.
 Due to declining enrollment, potential school closure and consolidation, as well grade band realignment, the Garrett County Public School System will not be adding any additional positions, but will go through a reallocation of staff.
 The reallocation will be determined once the footprint has been established with the use of the staffing options defined by the career ladder.
 The reallocation of staff could lead to additional PLC or intervention planning to increase opportunities for progress monitoring.